Configuring Multi-Datacenter Replication for Graph Data

 nodetool verify janusgraph_prod

-Maintain this runbook as a living operational document.
-Any deviation from the pass criteria requires immediate rollback to the last known consistent snapshot and manual reconciliation of the storage layer.
+Any deviation from a verification pass criterion requires rollback to the last known-consistent snapshot and manual reconciliation of the storage layer — never leave a partially converged topology serving production traffic.